Are you looking for a new, exciting and varied career, where no two days are the same? If so, then the role of a Police Officer could be for you!

-Student constables are always expected to display the appropriate behaviour and attitude during their training in line with the police service’s Code of Ethics.
+Constables are always expected to display the appropriate behaviour and attitude during their training in line with the police service’s Code of Ethics.

-Following the successful completion of year one-student officers will commence a period of tutoring at an operational police station with a qualified tutor.
+Following the successful completion of year one officers will commence a period of tutoring at an operational police station with a qualified tutor.
 Successful completion of the tutor phase will allow student constables to be placed on independent patrol.

-In years two and three, whilst working in an operational environment, student constables on the apprenticeship will be working towards achieving a degree in Professional Policing Practise whilst Degree holder student constables will be working towards achieving a Graduate Certificate in Professional Policing.
+In years two and three, whilst working in an operational environment, student constables on the apprenticeship will be working towards achieving a degree in Professional Policing Practice whilst Degree holder student constables will be working towards achieving a Graduate Certificate in Professional Policing.

 Thank you for your interest.
 Our Police Officer Recruitment Campaign is now closed.